utraf-pasteur-institute/ssSEM-EGL-ML-analysis/README.md

 **Acknowledgements:**<br>
-Authors acknowledge Pradumn Chavan (link) for the preliminary work on the design of the convolutional neural network model.<br>
+Authors acknowledge <a href="https://github.com/pradumnpc" target="_blank">Pradumn Chavan</a> for the preliminary work on the design of the convolutional neural network model.<br>